Wild

 The Missing Page

-Exploring two consecutive pages to find a ‘readerly gap’ in the story and use inference to consider what might potentially have happened in this gap.
+Exploring two consecutive pages to find a ‘readerly gap’ and make inferences.

 Blurb, blurb, blurb